The Pros and Cons of Launching an Ecommerce Website For Amazon Marketplace Sellers

 The reason that Amazon is so dang attractive is because of all the traffic they own.
 Gone are the days of starting your search on Google.
 When online users want to buy something, almost half the web goes straight to Amazon.

-When you own your own webstore, you are responsible for driving traffic.
+When you own your own webstore, you are responsible for ecommerce traffic generation.
 Traffic can be driven in a few different ways including pay per click, SEO, list building or social media.

 How to Drive Traffic to Your Store